Humbedooh/dsnmp/README.md

 ## Getting started ##
 - Download the script and sample configuration
-- Set up a HTTP server of your choice on the box
+- Set up a HTTP server of your choice on the box and:
    - Set the config vars in dsnmp.py to match your system and HTTP server
+- OR, use `--port 8080` or similar as a CLI argument for the dsnmp script to start a HTTP server.
 - Fix settings.json to match your hardware
 - Run `nohup python dsnmp.py &` and have coffee!